ankane/field_test/README.md

 end
 ```

 Finally, remove `legacy_participants: true` from the config file.
-Once you confirm it’s working, drop the `participant` column (you can rename it first just to be extra safe).
+Once you confirm it’s working, you can drop the `participant` column (you can rename it first just to be extra safe).

 ## Credits